 Good posture allows ongoing movement

 As I discussed in the previous post, posture does not mean holding still.
 Instead, posture must fully allow any ongoing activities such as breathing, watching the horizon, typing, reaching, or enjoying a delicious beverage.
-Usually this means that the head must be free to move, the ribs must be free to breathe and the arms must be free to reach.
-If you are sitting in such a way that inhibits any of these activities, there will be conflict, strain and wasted energy when it’s time to move (which is almost all the time.)
+Usually this means that the head must be free to move, the ribs must be free to breathe, and the arms must be free to reach.
+If you are sitting in a way that inhibits any of these activities, there will be conflict, strain and wasted energy when it's time to move (which is almost all the time.)

 In fact, sitting in a way that inhibits free motion of the head, hands and ribs will create problems even before the need to move arises.
 Because of the importance and frequency of head, arm and breathing movements, we can infer that the muscles that control them were not intended to be occupied by postural duties.
 To make sure these muscles are not doing postural duty, you can make exaggerated use of them while sitting tall as a postural exercise.
 You might try visualizing maintenance of a long spine while moving your arms through some full range of motion and gentle circles, breathing air into every corner of your ribs, and turning your head to look at as many objects you can see near and far, above, behind and below.

 Another criterium for good posture (that is usually overlooked) is that it must allow an easy and quick transition into the next potential movement.
 Of course, the next movement might be very different depending on the needs of the moment.
 Your need to be prepared while waiting for the ball on a soccer field is different from your needs sitting at a computer, which is different from your needs while standing in the middle of an African savannah with predators lurking in the distance.
 Because our bodies were designed by evolution to ensure survival in a setting more like the savannah, where a physical attack might be on the way from any angle at any time, let’s explore readiness for action from this perspective.